Lalo Salamanca: Season 4

-After Hector suffers a stroke that leaves him paralyzed and unable to speak, Lalo moves from Mexico to Albuquerque to oversee the Salamanca family's drug operation and takes a greater interest in day-to-day details than Hector did.
-Nacho Varga, Hector's subordinate, is secretly responsible for Hector's stroke and acts as a mole for Hector's rival Gus Fring, so Lalo's arrival leaves him uneasy.
+Eduardo "Lalo" Salamanca is one of many nephews of Hector Salamanca, an enforcer of Don Eladio Vuente's drug cartel.
+After Hector suffers a stroke that leaves him paralyzed and unable to speak, Lalo moves from Mexico to Albuquerque to oversee the Salamanca family's drug operation, and takes a greater interest in day-to-day details than Hector did.
+Ignacio "Nacho" Varga, Hector's subordinate, is secretly responsible for Hector's stroke and acts as a mole for Hector's rival Gus Fring, so Lalo's arrival leaves him uneasy.
 Lalo visits Hector in the nursing home and gives him a front desk call bell he saved when Hector killed a hotelier and burned down the hotel after the hotelier disrespected him.
 Lalo attaches the bell to Hector's wheelchair so Hector can communicate by ringing it with his right index finger, the only body part he can move.
-Lalo arrives at Los Pollos Hermanos and introduces himself to Gus.
-Lalo thanks Gus for giving Hector first aid and paying for his care but surveils Gus' underlings to learn about their regular activities.
+Lalo then arrives at Los Pollos Hermanos and introduces himself to Gus.
+Lalo thanks Gus for giving Hector first aid and paying for his care, but surveils Gus' underlings to learn about their regular activities.

 While staking out Gus' chicken farm, Lalo observes activity related to Werner Ziegler's escape.
 He follows Mike Ehrmantraut as Mike tracks Werner, leading him to a Travelwire store.
 Mike guesses Werner is going to a hot springs resort and persuades Gus to let him retrieve Werner instead of sending hitmen.
 After Mike and Gus leave, Lalo enters and tries to learn what Mike knows but the clerk, Fred Whalen, refuses to tell him.
 Lalo kills Fred, reviews the security footage Mike saw, and sets fire to the store.
 Lalo calls resorts until he finds Werner; he then poses as Gus' employee and tricks Werner into revealing details about the construction of a methamphetamine lab under Gus' industrial laundry.
 Mike arrives at Werner's location and ends the call but realizes Lalo now has information about the construction.
 Mike reports to Gus, who realizes Werner will have to be killed to prevent Lalo from learning more; Mike accepts responsibility and kills Werner.